37 people favorited this theater

 The Capitol Theatre was located where the Paramount Plaza stands today, directly across from the Winter Garden Theatre.

-Opened in 1919, the Capitol Theatre in 1924 was taken over by Loew’s Inc. and became the flagship movie palace for MGM Films.
+Opened October 24, 1919 with Douglas Fairbanks in “His Majesty, the American” plus on stage Ned Wayburn’s ‘Demi Tasse Revue’.
+The Capitol Theatre was taken over by Loew’s Inc. in 1924 and became the flagship movie palace for MGM Films.
 The Capitol Theatre hosted World Premiere’s of many now ‘classic’ films.
 The theatre presented movies and stage shows except from 1935 to 1943 when no stage shows were included in the program.
 The shows were too expensive to produce during the Great Depression and were only revived when World War II brought an economic boom.
 In 1952 stage shows ceased to be held.
 A larger, 25 foot x 60 foot wide screen was installed for the June 1953 engagement of “Never Let Me Go” starring Clark Gable.

 In 1959 the Capitol Theatre was ‘modernized’ and re-opened as Loew’s Capitol Theatre with “Solomon and Sheba”.
 The movie palace became a Cinerama showplace.